hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 1. `Hover/focus` (default): displays when the mouse enters the toggle or the toggle receives focus.
 The `RichTooltip` has a timeout by default and will persist for 500 milliseconds (0.5 seconds) _after_ the mouse leaves the toggle, or the focus is removed from it.
 2. `On click`: displays when the user clicks the toggle with a mouse or if the toggle receives a keyboard event (`spacebar`, `enter/return`).
 If the content of the toggle element is interactive, an `on click` interaction _cannot_ be used.

-Independent of which interaction is used, the Rich Tooltip can be dismissed by clicking outside of the component or with the `esc` key.
+Independent of which interaction is used, the Rich Tooltip can be dismissed by clicking outside of the component or with the `ESC` key.

 ## Toggle